 For example, if you have an account with 1.00% APY and a $10,000 balance, you could expect to earn about $100 per year.
 But remember that interest in these accounts compounds.
 So in the second year, rather than earning interest on $10,000, you would earn interest on $10,100.

 Remember, the interest rate on high-yield savings accounts changes depending on the current market rates.
 As a result, you may earn more interest during some years than others.
-For example, since interest rates are on the rise, account holders can earn more on their savings in 2022 than they did in 2021 on the same amount.
+For example, because interest rates are rising, account holders can earn more on the same amount of savings in 2023 than they did in 2022.

 How Often do High-Interest Savings Accounts Pay Interest?